HiassofT/MyPicoDOS/README.txt

   remote console support (for those who want to save space)
 - Separate boot-sector-only version "PicoBoot" supporting a single COM file on a disk
+- Separate "SDrive" version which configures the SDrive to use 110 or 126 kbit/sec transfer speed.

 2. Using MyPicoDos

-- Load the MyPicoDos initializer (MYINIT.COM, MYINITR.COM, MYINITB.COM)
+- Load the MyPicoDos initializer (MYINIT.COM, MYINITR.COM, MYINITB.COM
-  from the myinit.atr image and write MyPicoDos to a disk.
+  or MYINITS.COM) from the myinit.atr image and write MyPicoDos to a disk.

   Note: You must load it from a real DOS (not a gamedos!), because the initializer will use the DOS functions to create